Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Phenomenological implications and benchmark mass ranges

-{This relation captures the sharpest phenomenological consequence of the cosmological embedding.
-At fixed relic abundance, increasing the initial spectator fraction does not broaden the ultralight window; it drives the vector mass downward as $r_i^{-2}$.
-Early spectator relevance and the standard ultralight target range therefore pull in opposite directions.}
+Equation~\eqref{eq:massRi} represents the most direct phenomenological output of the cosmological embedding.
+For a fixed relic abundance, increasing the initial spectator fraction lowers the final vector mass according to $m_{\gamma'}\propto r_i^{-2}$.
+Thus, larger spectator fractions do not widen the phenomenologically relevant ultralight window, but instead shift the relic mass toward increasingly smaller values.
+In this sense, early spectator relevance and the conventional ultralight dark-vector target range are parametrically in tension.

-{The point is easiest to visualize before any benchmark is imposed.
-The interval $m_{\gamma'}\sim10^{-20}$--$10^{-18}\,{\rm eV}$, which is also a widely discussed target range for ultralight vector searches \cite{Caputo:2021,Cyncynates:2025prd}, corresponds to}